-I also volunteer at the International Rescue Committee doing cultural orientation for newly arrived refugees.
+I also volunteer at the International Rescue Committee facilitating cultural orientation for newly arrived refugees.
 It continually proves to be a profound experience, encountering people who have had to leave their country and are now calling New York home.

 How did you get into your job in NYC?

-I was on a J visa and I sent an email to every person I’d made a connection with, explaining I wanted to stay and wanted to get an E3 visa, and I asked if they knew of anything.
+I was on a J visa and I sent an email to every person I’d made a connection with, explaining I wanted to stay and wanted to get an E3 visa, and asked if they knew anything.
 A friend responded and got me into her organization.

 As a professional working in NYC what are the differences to working in Australia?